mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 spaghetti configuration stuff that they don't wanna mess up.

 And on the flip side of that, you have operations or DevOps in some cases, teams.
-Are completely overwhelmed and you know, are basically just trying to put out fires and fighting constantly ticket ups and.
-And so when we at Humanitech looked at this, you know, our, our funding team comes from, you know, people who built, uh, the platform, Xing, which is a big, you know, kind of like LinkedIn competitor in Europe that never really took off, but it's still a very company.
+That are completely overwhelmed and you know, are basically just trying to put out fires and fighting constantly taking ups and, and so when we at Humanitech looked at this, you know, our, our funding team comes from, you know, people who built, uh, the platform, Xing, which is a big, you know, kind of like LinkedIn competitor in Europe that never really took off, but it's still a very new company.

-Um, our CT O actually built one of the platforms at Google and you know, we realized that in this whole DevOps revolution, what leading.
+Um, our CTO actually built one of the platforms at Google and you know, we realized that in this whole DevOps revolution, what leading.
 Engineering organizations were doing was building platforms cuz they immediately realized, hey, there is no way that we can, you know, onboard hundreds or even thousands